Skip to content

 How to claim

-The Department for Levelling Up, Housing and Communities (DLUHC) have produced guidance that details the procedure for claiming an exemption for a self-build home.
+The Ministry of Housing, Communities & Local Government (MHCLG) have produced guidance that details the procedure for claiming an exemption for a self-build home.
 Read the CIL exemption for self-build homes guidance2.